 Identifying the vehicle after a road traffic accident

 The registration mark identifies each vehicle, and it is important to record this information carefully and accurately as it could lead to major problems later on, especially if a claim is likely to be made.

-In this day and age with the cloning of registration numbers, I would suggest not only writing down the registration number, but if you can take a picture of the registration plate and vehicle together.
+In this day and age, with the cloning of registration numbers, we would suggest not only writing down the registration number but also, if you can, taking a picture of the registration plate and vehicle together.
 It will at least ensure accuracy.